schefa/AI-Workspace/README.md

 Environment variables can be setted in ``.env``.<br>

-There are two options to use the AI Workspace: locally with Docker Compose or a Kubernetes Cluster.
+There are two options to use the AI Workspace: locally with Docker Compose or on a Kubernetes Cluster.

 ### 2.1.
 Docker Compose